Its-a-bit-random/Inputter-TS/README.md

 To view the documentation, please go to [this page](https://adammillsy.github.io/Inputter/).

-## Why Inputter?

-`UserInputService` is excellent, however most games focus on one platform before expanding to others.
-Inputter makes it easy to add and remove input methods, removing the complexity that the default methods provide.

 ---

 ## Contributing

-Issues and PRs are welcome!

----
+Issues should be put in the original repo [here](https://github.com/AdamMillsy/Inputter/Issues)

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) and maintained by **Adam Mills**.
+The original project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) and maintained by **Adam Mills**.
+Inputter-TS is maintained by **Its a bit random**

 ---